Laser Rail Inspection System (LRAIL)

 Pavemetrics Laser Rail Inspection System (LRAIL) delivers an entirely new and more cost effective means to inspect railway assets.

-Most rail inspection sensors in the marketplace today are limited to a single function; they measure a specific parameter such as gage, or perform a single task, such as imaging.
+Most rail inspection sensors in the marketplace today are limited to a single function; they measure a specific parameter such as gauge, or perform a single task, such as imaging or tie grading.

-The LRAIL captures an impressive 1 mm resolution X and Y 3D profile with a vertical accuracy 0.1 mm of the rails, ties and ballast area at speeds up 60 km/h at 1mm intervals, 120 km/h at 2mm intervals and 180 km/h at 3mm intervals.
+The LRAIL captures an impressive 1 mm X and Y, and 0.1 mm Z, resolution scan of the rails, ties and ballast area at speeds up 60 km/h at 1mm intervals (suitable for high-rail mounting), 120 km/h at 2mm intervals, and 180 km/h at 3mm intervals (suitable for dedicated test cars and autonomous box cars).

-The LRAIL leverages Pavemetrics prolific LCMS technology; with more than 100 units in use around the world, the LCMS is hands-down the most widely adopted and trusted sensor of its kind.
+The LRAIL leverages Pavemetrics prolific LCMS technology; with more than 200 units in use in more than 45 countries, the LCMS is hands-down the most widely adopted and trusted sensor of its kind.

-Data quality is also improved as the process is fully computer-driven and objective, with results being just as accurate, and much more repeatable, than manual rating.
+The inspection process is fully computer-driven and objective, with results being just as accurate, and much more repeatable, than manual inspections.
+The LRAIL’s performance has also been field-tested and verified by the United States Federal Railroad Administration (FRA).

-By capturing images and 3D profiles all in the same pass, and by offering automated data processing, the LRAIL can easily replace multiple legacy measurement systems.
+By capturing both 2D images and 3D profiles all in the same pass, and including Artificial Intelligence-based data processing, the LRAIL can easily replace multiple legacy measurement systems.
 Saving you cost, weight and power.

 See it in Action